likicv/usysml-test-cases/README.md

 SysML v2 textual notation. **Note: what is listed as "output" is not a SysML v2 notation, but a special notation developed for uSysML Test Cases**.
 See the explanations below
+- Comments -- any additional comments
 - Rules/constraints -- any rules or constraints that we can derive from the test case considerations
-- Comments -- any additional comments
-- Discussion -- discussion of the test case, possibly including some negative examples to highlight the points made, expected output, rules or constraints
+- Discussion -- This section is optional, and give a discussion of the test case if needed

 ## The notation used in the “Expected output” section